 Banker bets can be used in other types of multiple selections bets.
 Let’s see how they work in the most popular ones.

-For those unaware, forecasts are a special type of horse racing bet.
+For those unaware, forecasts are a particular type of horse racing bet.
 It allows you to bet on runners that should finish first and second in any order for your bet to win.
-In this case, you can use a horse with the best chances of winning as a banker as the top element in a forecast.
+In this case, you can use a horse with the best chances of winning as a banker’s top element in a forecast.